kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

   - Feature gate name:
   - Components depending on the feature gate:
 - [x] Other
-  - Describe the mechanism: The feature is enabled on a per-PDB basis with `spec.usePodGrouping: true`.
+  - Describe the mechanism: The feature is enabled on a per-PDB basis with `spec.usePodGroups: true`.
 It is disabled by default.
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 No